MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

 You can configure incremental refresh when adding the Azure Data Lake data source or later when editing the data source.

-1. When adding or editing a data source, navigate to the attributes pane.
+1. When adding or editing a data source, navigate to the **Attributes** pane.

 1. Review the attributes.
 Make sure a created or last updated date attribute is set up with a *dateTime* **Data format** and a *Calendar.Date* **Semantic type**.
 Edit the attribute if necessary.